Beneful Medleys Review

 Then we have egg whites.
 Egg whites consist of shell-free egg whites, which are easy to digest and contain high quality protein.
 Egg protein is often given the highest biological value (BV).
 The BV metric measures the usability of the ingredient's protein.

-soybean flour is the next ingredient in this recipe.
+The next ingredient in this review is soybean flour.
 Soybean flour contains more than 50% protein.
 Therefore, soybean can significantly boost the protein content of the product.
 The inclusion of non-meat protein typically degrades the overall quality of protein in the recipe.
 This degradation is due to the inferior amino acid profile of plant based proteins.

 The remaining ingredients in this Beneful Medleys recipe are unlikely to affect the overall rating of the product.